sruthiARavi/python-learning/README.md

 # python-learning
-Code from my python learning course by Angela Yu, Udemy for the #100daysofcode challenge
+Code from my python learning course by Angela Yu, Udemy, for the #100daysofcode challenge